Gaoyuan-Li/MAPPED/3_download_reference_genome/README.md

-# Step 3: Download Reference Genome
+# Step 3: Download Reference Genome Pipeline

-This Nextflow workflow downloads the reference genome and annotation files for a specified organism from NCBI using the `ncbi-datasets` command-line tool, then publishes the results to the desired output directory.
+This Nextflow DSL2 pipeline downloads reference genome and annotation files for a specified organism from NCBI using the `ncbi-datasets` tool.

 ## Prerequisites

 - Nextflow
 - Docker
-- Internet connection for accessing NCBI datasets
+- Internet connection

-## Configuration

-The pipeline uses DSL2 and is configured to run inside the `staphb/ncbi-datasets:18.0.2` Docker container by default (see `nextflow.config`).

-## Parameters

-- `--organism <String>` (required)
-  - The scientific name or taxon ID of the organism to download (e.g., `Escherichia coli`).
-- `--outdir <Path>` (required)
-  - Path to the directory where output files will be published.
-The workflow will create a subdirectory named `seqFiles` under this path.

 ## Usage